April 4th, 2023

 “My word should be all you need.”
 Angel said dismissively as she moved to turn back to her work.

-“Well it’s not enough!”
+“Just and answer!”
 Said Cat, shouting more than she had planned to.
 “I’d at least like a reason.
 Would it hurt you?
 Are they too valuable?
 Do you just not like me?”

 Once more the silence between them grew, and Angel was no longer looking at her but seemed instead to stare blankly into space.